Interest Rate in Eurozone

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Leading data suggests that the Euro area’s economy ended the year on a positive note.
+Leading data suggests that the Euro area’s economic momentum weakened notably in March, ending the first quarter on a sour note.

-The third estimate of GDP released by Eurostat confirmed that the economy continued to roar ahead in the third quarter.
+The third estimate of GDP for the fourth quarter released by Eurostat confirmed that the economy ended 2017 on a solid note.